West Virginia: Geology and terrain

 Most of West Virginia lies within the Appalachian mixed mesophytic forests ecoregion, while the higher elevations along the eastern border and in the panhandle lie within the Appalachian–Blue Ridge forests.
 The native vegetation for most of the state was originally mixed hardwood forest of oak, chestnut, maple, beech, and white pine, with willow and American sycamore along the state's waterways.
 Many of the areas are rich in biodiversity and scenic beauty, a fact appreciated by native West Virginians, who refer to their home as Almost Heaven (from the song "Take Me Home, Country Roads" by John Denver).
 Before the song, it was known as "The Cog State" (Coal, Oil, and Gas) or "The Mountain State".

 The underlying rock strata are Paleozoic Era sandstones, shales, bituminous coal beds, and limestones laid down in near-shore environments.
 The sandstones and shales were derived from sediments eroded from former mountains to the east, then deposited in a shallow inland sea to the west.
 The limestones were derived from biomineralizing marine organisms such as calcareous algae, brachiopods, and crinoids.
 Coals were formed in coastal swamp environments, and deltaic environments formed near the mouths of ancient rivers.
 Sea level rose and fell many times during the Carboniferous Period (Mississippian and Pennsylvanian Subperiods), yielding a variety of rock strata that dominate the bedrock today.
 The Appalachian Mountains, which are a major influence on the present-day geography of West Virginia, formed more than three hundred million years ago.

 The State Fossil of West Virginia is the giant ground sloth Megalonyx jeffersonii, which lived during the Pleistocene Epoch (the most recent "Ice Age").
 The genus was described by Thomas Jefferson in 1799 from remains collected in Haynes Cave, Monroe County, West Virginia.
 In 1799, that area was considered to belong to the western part of the State of Virginia.
 Megalonyx was the first genus of fossil vertebrate animal named from the United States.

-Unlike Vermont, West Virginia has no navigable access either to the Great Lakes or to the Atlantic Ocean.